StackStorm/st2docs/docs/source/install/puppet.rst

-To get started with a single node deployment, and default configuration settings, we're going to install the ``stackstorm-st2`` module and its dependencies, then tell Puppet to perform a full install of StackStorm.
-In order to accomplish this, run the following commands (expected to run as `root`):
+To get started with a single node deployment, and default configuration settings, we're going to install the ``stackstorm-st2`` module and its dependencies, then tell Puppet to perform a full install of |st2|.
+In order to accomplish this, run the following commands as ``root``:

 .. code-block:: bash